TailinZhou/ManGO_SOO/README.md

 ### Running
 After successful installation, you can run our jupyter scripts in the `mango_jupyter_scripts` directory, where we provide our pretrained models and the corresponding evaluation results.
+Please use your home directory to replace our directory in some cells of the original Jupyter scripts before you start.

 ## Contact